 METACOM‘s development is constantly continued and also expanded in English language, for future updates I‘d be happy to receive suggestions.

-- Symbols available as JPGs and PNGs with transparent backgrounds for easy combining with other symbols and coloured backgrounds, soon also available as PDFs
+- symbols as PNGs with transparent backgrounds for easy combining with other symbols and coloured backgrounds

 - MetaSearch with an German, English, French, Italian, Dutch, Spanish and Swedish keyword search